 I know I’ll have this experience again where I get lazy, unmotivated and burned out, but each time I learn a little more and am better able to fight it off!

 I plan on writing a more in-depth post about this in the future, but I still wanted to cover it today.
 When I first started blogging, I didn’t have a clear direction.
-I posted some about my life and family, my wedding planning, fashion, beauty, etc. I didn’t have a niche or an ideal reader in mind.
+I posted some about my life and family, my wedding planning, fashion, beauty, and more.
+I didn’t have a niche or an ideal reader in mind.
 Then, over the course of my blogging journey, I read so many articles claiming that for a blog to be successful, they had to have a niche.
-At first I brushed them off, but I continued to see these claims.
+At first, I brushed them off, but I continued to see these claims.
 So I tried to choose a niche.
 And I couldn’t.
 I just couldn’t do it!
 But I decided that I don’t have to and it isn’t required for me to become a successful blogger.
-I did narrow my focus (you’ll notice the lack of fashion and beauty posts here) and have made sure that what I’m posting genuinely benefits my readers.
-You won’t see my choose one topic or one niche to write about, but I do target a certain type of reader with my posts.
+I did narrow my focus, narrowed down my ideal reader, and have made sure that what I’m posting genuinely benefits my readers.
+You won’t see me choose one topic or one niche to write about, but I do target a certain type of reader with my posts.
 And that’s as niche as I’m going to get!

 When I first started my blog, I was okay with my miniscule amount of traffic.
 Until I looked around and saw so many bloggers doing so much better than I was!
 And I wanted an easy button.
 A short cut.
 I wanted to find a trick that would make my blog traffic grow immediately.
 But really, there isn’t one.
-Content, networking, etc are the tricks.
-But those won’t make your blog an instant success.
+Solid content and marketing are the real keys to growing your blog, those won’t make your blog an instant success.
 It will be a slow proccess.
 I was blogging 9 months before I had my first month with more than 10,000 page views!
-Now, it’s every month.
+Now, I regularly get 10x that.
 You just have to be patient.